 Take in a mini-breakfast.

 Sometimes I fast, other times I snack.
-It’s usually a small serving of carbs and protein; a half scoop of plant (or whey) protein with 5 grams of creatine along with a side of Ezekiel toast or oats.
+It’s usually a small serving of carbs and protein; a half scoop of plant (or whey) protein with 5 grams of creatine along with a side of oats.
 I then take in 100 – 250 mg of caffeine depending on the upcoming workout.
-I also take an energy stick from Mab & Stoke, particularly for its dynamine, an interesting compound that extends the half life of caffeine.
-This allows me to keep my total caffeine intake lower and prevents an afternoon crash.

 Shock the system with hot and cold.

-After I eat my snack and take in my supplements, I take a quick hot and cold shower with slightly more hits of cold worked in.
-While the caffeine and dynamine are soaking in, I let the shower contrasting give me a jolt of energy.
+After I eat my snack, I take a quick hot and cold shower with slightly more hits of cold worked in.
+While the caffeine is soaking in, I let the shower contrasting give me a jolt of energy.
 I start with hot, slowly drop the temperature until I get to bone cold.
 Once at the cold point, I’ll only breathe through my nose for 10 breaths, then bring the heat back up for 10 seconds or so.
 I’ll repeat this 3 times.

 Crush the physical work for 45-60 minutes.

 Every day.
 This is a nonnegotiable.
 And “crushing” doesn’t always imply it’s a hard workout, it means consistently showing up and doing what’s best for my body to be strong and mobile.
 Chances are it’s either: a heavy strength workout, a high-impact metabolic conditioning workout, a long, low-intensity cardio session like a run, row, or ski erg, or low-impact mobility or yoga.
-Want to know how I’m training in 2022?
-Read this (Stay tuned).
+Want to know how I’m training in 2023?
+Check out my January workout plan, my February workout plan, and my March workout plan.

 Refuel and rehydrate throughout the day.

 After my workout of the day is over I get protein and carbs in immediately.
-If it was an extra long or tough routine, I’ll take in some BCAAs too.
-I’ll also take Mab & Stoke’s Recovery Stick and use their topical Recovery Cream which includes CBG, a powerful cannabinoid that assisst with recovery.
-I’ll then eat every 3 hours or so.
+If it was an extra long or tough routine, I’ll increase my portions.
+From there, I’ll eat every 3 hours or so.
 Each meal is a serving of protein, carbs, and fats.
 Curious about my daily diet?
 Read this.

 Follow a 90/20 work to rest protocol for handling business.